N-Medvedev/XTANT-3_coupling_data/README.md

 If using this dataset, please cite Ref.[3].

 ## Ce_2d_materials : electronic heat capacity in 2d materials

-The electronic heat capacity as the function of the electron temperature are stored in the files:
-* Ce_[El]_[data].txt

 First two or three lines, starting with the symbol '#' are commenting the columns and the units of the variables in them.
 The columns contain: